 - Do what your friend or family member did, and you’ll have everything you need.

 Filing for Social Security based on advice from friends and family may work just fine for you.
 You may not, however, be maximizing your benefits without the guidance and detailed calculations of a financial planner, and you could leave thousands of dollars on the table.
 Conversely, one consultation may be all it takes to help you create the retirement lifestyle you’ve always imagined was possible.

 About Vance Wealth:

-Since 2003, Vance Wealth has served as a premier financial planning practice passionately committed to helping clients and families succeed at every step of their financial journey.
+Since 2003, Vance Wealth has served as a financial planning practice passionately committed to helping families and businesses succeed at every step of their financial journey.
 Serving Southern California, the practice delivers innovative and comprehensive wealth management strategies precisely customized to each client’s goals and needs.
 Our mission is to help our clients and families succeed at every step of their financial journey, inspiring them to achieve more.
 We are committed to stand by their sides to help make the difficult decisions, celebrate life’s joys and be a trusted partner for every moment in between.
-To learn more, call 661-775-0950, email email@example.com or visit VanceWealth.com.
+To learn more, call 661-775-0950, email firstname.lastname@example.org or visit VanceWealth.com.
 To keep up with more exciting news, follow @VanceWealth on Facebook.

 Vance Wealth, Inc. is a registered investment advisor.
 Information The views expressed in this commentary are subject to change based on market and other conditions.
 These documents may contain certain statements that may be deemed forward‐looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.
 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.